 More than 100 kg of finished textiles per hour

-New controls facilitate particularly uniform temperature distribution
+Controls facilitate particularly uniform temperature distribution

 Flatwork ironers with model designations PRI 318, PRI 418 and PRI 412 have a higher capacity than their predecessors.
-This is above all attributable to the new pneumatic cylinders in the side pedestals which raise and lower the trough.
+This is above all attributable to the pneumatic cylinders in the side pedestals which raise and lower the trough.
 This technical design guarantees uniform contact pressure along the entire length of the roller, resulting in high throughput and an excellent finish.
 Fast-acting suspension makes the ironer ready for use in next to no time and makes work efficient.
 If there is a power cut, the suspension system sets into action immediately: The trough is released automatically so that fabrics can be removed before they have time to be damaged by the hot ironer.

 Intuitive touch display

-From the new touch display, all required functions can be selected intuitively and precisely and accessed fast, including temperature and roller speed – ensuring that ironing results are repeatable and of a consistently high quality.
+From the touch display, all required functions can be selected intuitively and precisely and accessed fast, including temperature and roller speed – ensuring that ironing results are repeatable and of a consistently high quality.
 Frequently used programmes can be saved as favourites.

 A 'Pause' function is also available.
 In this case, the heating remains active.
 Machines can be programmed to reduce the temperature to save energy after a period of time which can be set by Service to suit users' needs.